-5. Debug and Testing (Ask a Question)
+5. Debug and Testing

-The PolarFire family of devices include debug and testing features for multi-gigabit transceivers.
+Both the device families include debug and testing features for multi-gigabit transceivers.
 It provides capabilities for diagnostic test setups and inserting test patterns during FPGA testing and debugging.
 This chapter describes the embedded transceiver capabilities that allow high-speed link diagnostics.

-5.1 PRBS Generator/Checker (Ask a Question)
+5.1 PRBS Generator/Checker

 Each transceiver has embedded blocks with a built-in PRBS generator and checker that can be used to perform link testing and diagnostics.
 These test capabilities are available to the user through the SmartDebug toolset.
-For more information on PRBS generator and checker, see 3.4.2.
-SmartBERT.
+For more information on PRBS generator and checker, see 3.4.2 SmartBERT.